abinit/abinit/tests/Psps_for_tests/Pseudodojo_nc_sr_04_pw_standard_psp8/README.md

 The O.psp8 has been downloaded on September 26, 2020 from Github https://github.com/abinit/pseudo_dojo/blob/master/pseudo_dojo/pseudos/ONCVPSP-PW-PDv0.4/O/O.psp8
-It was NOT available on the pseudodojo Web site.
+At that time, it was not available on the pseudodojo Web site.